 Natalie Acosta: 3207

-- The program’s emphasis on applied training approach prepares students to succeed in the job market.
+- Available through our Puerto Rico, San Juan and Miami locations, plus online, this Master of Science program’s emphasis on applied training approach prepares students to succeed in the job market.

 - Reduced student-faculty ratio assists students to engage in critical thinking and hone their skills to meet the needs of diverse organizational settings upon graduation.